Special Events, Craft Shows, Trade Shows

-- If approved, the Special Event certificate of tax clearance will be emailed to you.
+- If approved, the Special Event certificate of tax clearance will be sent by email or USPS mail to you.

 - If you have checked “Submit a copy of my certificate of tax clearance to the event noted above” the promoter/coordinator will be included in the email.

 - Save a copy of the certificate of tax clearance for your records.

 - Contact the event promoter/coordinator to ensure a copy of your certificate of tax clearance was received.